UXAspects/UXAspects/guides/developer-standard.md

 - The selector should always be prefixed with `ux-` (any documentation specific components should be prefixed with `uxd-`), this will help avoid any potential conflicts with selectors in other libraries of a user's application.
 - Exclude `moduleId` property.
 The Angular component interface has a field for `moduleId` which is used to support relative paths, primarily for SystemJS module loader to load templates and stylesheets.
 As part of our build process we inline templates to allow us to support the most common bundlers and module loaders so this property is not required.
 - Template urls should begin with a `./` to ensure they are relative paths.
 - Use the tag element instead of wrapping in a container element.
-The tag element can be styled and have events and bindings using the `host` property in the decorator (or using a HostListener).
+The tag element can be styled and have events and bindings using the `:host` property in the decorator (or using a HostListener).
 - Define inputs and outputs in class rather than in component metadata.

 ### Component Module